 BlueFolder email is sent by our email servers on behalf of your domain.
-So, if we are sending email from your email address (domain), we are in essence spoofing the 'from' address for your domain.
-By adding an SPF record to your DNS you can set BlueFolder mail servers as a trusted source of email originating from your domain.
+If we are sending email from your email address (domain), we are in essence spoofing the 'from' address for your domain.
+By adding an SPF record to your DNS, you can set BlueFolder mail servers as a trusted source of email originating from your domain.

 You can set up an SPF (Sender Policy Framework) record to verify that BlueFolder can send outgoing email on behalf of your email server.
 This is optional, but recommended if you’ve set up forwarding to an external email address.